zhouj8553/FlipDA/README.md

 This repository contains the official code for FlipDA.

 We provide an automatic data augmentation method based on T5 and self-training by flipping the label.
 We evaluate it on FewGLUE, and improve its performance.
+Our code is based on https://github.com/timoschick/pet.

 ## Model
 ![image](https://github.com/zhouj8553/FlipDA/blob/main/img/model.png)